bogey3/NTLM_Hunter/readme.md

 ## Features

-- **Port Scanning**: Tests predefined ports (e.g., 25, 80, 443, 8080, 8443, 3389) for availability.
+- **Port Scanning**: Tests predefined ports (e.g., 25, 80, 443, 445, 8080, 8443, 3389) for availability.
-- **Endpoint Discovery**: Scans multiple NTLM-related paths on supported services such as HTTP, HTTPS, SMTP, and RDP.
+- **Endpoint Discovery**: Scans multiple NTLM-related paths on supported services such as HTTP, HTTPS, SMB, SMTP, and RDP.
 - **NTLM Challenge Extraction**: Attempts to retrieve NTLM challenges from endpoints and displays the response.
 - **Concurrent Execution**: Uses Goroutines and WaitGroups for parallel scanning and lookups to optimize performance.